 Recently, my client “Dave” has been worried about his yearly visit to Southern California.
-He and his wife and kids are spending Thanksgiving with his parents, siblings, and lifelong family friends and staying for a few days afterwards.
+He and his wife and kids are spending Christmas with his parents, siblings, and lifelong family friends and staying for a few days afterwards.
 As Dave is a chef, the unspoken expectation has been that he will cook a lavish feast, getting help from only his wife and mother.
 In previous years, by the time the celebration starts, he has been resentful, exhausted and in no mood to celebrate.

 Dave wants things to be different this year.
 He has already told his parents that he’s taking the year off from cooking.
 He has suggested either a potluck or going to a restaurant.
 He has also made plans to take his wife and kids to Disneyland for a couple of days.
 He then plans to return to his parents’ house for their last night before heading home.

 Just as Dave is trying a new strategy this year, each of us has to figure out what to do differently, to increase the chance of enjoying the holidays with our families.
 Here are some thoughts to keep in mind as you prepare to go.

 It’s OK to break lifelong patterns of behavior.
 There’s nothing like time spent with family for you to suddenly find yourself talking and acting like you did when you were a teenager living at home.
 When you realize you’re doing this, gently remind yourself that you are now an adult, and as long as you aren’t rude or inconsiderate, you’re free to behave however you want.